NESCent/hip_hack_howto/manuscript.md

 ## Data we wish we had collected

-* Ask participants who they know beforehand, then who they know afterward = measurement of connection
+* Ask participants who they know beforehand (and who they've collaborated with beforehand), then who they know afterward = measurement of connection
+* Publications
+* Citations
+* New collaborations
+* Social media participation
+* Query participants on familiarity with key technologies of interest prior to hackathon (particularly those which form the core of the project or which are introduced in bootcamps).
+Quern afterwards to see how many use these technologies after the event has completed.
+* Keep track of who does what when.
+Which individuals make the pitches?
+Which pitches are chosen to move forward?

 # Conclusions
+Hackathons rule!

 # Resources

 Ten Simple Rules to Achieve Conference Speaker Gender Balance http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003903

--  Work Groups, Structural Diversity, and Knowledge Sharing in a Global  Organization, Jonathon N. Cummings, Management Science, Vol. 50, No. 3  (Mar., 2004), pp. 352-364
+Work Groups, Structural Diversity, and Knowledge Sharing in a Global  Organization, Jonathon N. Cummings, Management Science, Vol. 50, No. 3  (Mar., 2004), pp. 352-364

 </main>